Cruise-Approved Biodegradable Urns: What to Expect

 -

-Optional: fresh flower petals or a small bouquet (no wire or plastic)
+✅ Optional: fresh flower petals or a small bouquet (no plastic décor)

 -

-A small microfiber cloth and hand wipes for the moment after the ceremony
+✅ Small cloth and hand wipes for after the ceremony

 How it works: before, during, and after